codewithesha2002-design/codewithesha2002-design/README.md

       I approach my work with a strong sense of ownership and a mindset focused on continuous improvement.
 For me, writing code is not just about making things work, but about building solutions that are efficient, scalable, and meaningful.

   I value consistency, clean code, and continuous learning.
 I see challenges as opportunities to grow and I’m always open to feedback and improvement.

-  I believe in teamwork, but I’m also self-driven and take initiative when needed.
-My focus is always on long-term growth and delivering better results every day.
       </p>
     </td>
     <td width="30%" align="right">